ibm-cloud-docs/cis/alerts.md

 * **-i, --instance value** is the instance name or ID.
 * **--output value** specifies the output format; only JSON is supported.

-### Creating a DDoS Attack Alert by using the CLI
+### Creating a DDoS Attack Alert from the CLI
 {: #cli-create-ddos-alert}

-To create a DDoS attack alert policy by using the CLI, run the following command:
+To create a DDoS attack alert policy from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-policy ddos-attack-l7-alert-create --name NAME (--emails EMAILS | --webhooks WEBHOOKS) --enabled (true | false) [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]